cypro-grammer/A-simple-calculator/README.md

 # A-simple-calculator
-Implementing a simple calculator using functions to perform addition, subtraction, multiplication, and division of two numbers provided by the user.
+Implementing a simple calculator using functions using python to perform addition, subtraction, multiplication, and division of two numbers provided by the user.